opensight-cv/docs/docs/quickstart/upgrading.md

 ![Image of the updater in settings](/assets/images/update.png)

-The current version number is viewable in the bottom right of the settings page.
+The current version number is viewable in the bottom left of the settings page.

 ## Upgrading on Raspberry Pi